kilonzowambua/HouseHunt/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any questions or inquiries about the House Hunt project, please contact  [Antony Kilonzo Wambua]-anatoli@devlan.co.ke.
+If you have any questions or inquiries about the House Hunt project, please contact  Antony Kilonzo Wambua-anatoli@devlan.co.ke.

 <p align="right">(<a href="#top">back to top</a>)</p>